-The reports that American warships have sailed through the strait come as delegations from the United States and Iran are in Pakistan for peace talks.
+The incident comes as delegations from the United States and Iran are in Pakistan for peace talks.

-"We are now beginning the process of clearing the Strait of Hormuz as a service to countries around the world, including China, Japan, South Korea, France, Germany, and many others," the president writes, adding:
+“We are now beginning the process of clearing the Strait of Hormuz as a service to countries all over the world, including China, Japan, South Korea, France, Germany and many others,” Donald Trump previously wrote on Truth Social, adding:

 “Incredibly, they don’t have the courage or the will to do this work themselves.”

-Trump also reiterates earlier messages that Iran's navy, air force, all 28 minelayers, and most of the country's weapons factories have been destroyed in the war.
-The only threat from Iran, according to Trump, is that a ship would sail into Iranian mines already in these waters.
+Trump also repeated his claim that Iran's navy, air force, all 28 minelayers, and most of the country's weapons factories have been destroyed in the war.
+The only threat from Iran, according to Trump, is that a ship would sail into remaining Iranian mines.

 Iran denies reports that US ships have passed through the strait, according to state-controlled media.

-The US denies that any such warning was issued, according to Axios's sources.
+The US denies that any such warning was issued, according to Axios' sources.

-Since the US and Israel began bombing Iran on February 28, Iran has blocked most of the oil supplies through the Strait of Hormuz.
+Since the US and Israel began bombing the country on February 28, Iran has blocked most of the oil supplies through the Strait of Hormuz.